matthewcrews/blog/content/blog/2022/03/performance-of-dus-and-active-patterns/index.md

 ## Results

-Since I am measuring hardware counters, I have to run the terminal as admin; otherwise, I won't have access to the data.
+> **Note:** Since I am measuring hardware counters, I have to run the terminal as admin; otherwise, I won't have access to the data.
 If you want to test this yourself, you need to do the same.

 When I run the tests, I get the following table: